python/cpython/Doc/library/functions.rst

    Retrieve the next item from the *iterator* by calling its :meth:`~iterator.__next__` method.
-If *default* is given, it is returned if the iterator is exhausted, otherwise, :exc:`StopIteration` is raised.
+If *default* is given, it is returned if the iterator is exhausted otherwise, :exc:`StopIteration` is raised.

 .. class:: object()